talhanaseers/EECS447/Conceptual_Modeling/ER_Diagram.md

 ## 2. Review Requirements

-The following entities, attributes, and relationships are established based on the previously documented requirements:
+The following entities, attributes, and relationships are established based on the previously documented requirements in database_requirements.md:

 ### Entities and Attributes
 1. **User**